Matthias Blübaum

 Matthias Blübaum (born 18 April 1997) is a German chess grandmaster.
-He won the European Individual Chess Championship in 2022.
+He won the European Individual Chess Championship in 2022 and in 2025.

-Blübaum began playing chess at the age of six and emerged as part of the Prinzengruppe at age twelve.
+Blübaum began playing chess at the age of six.
 He earned his international master title in 2012 and was awarded the grandmaster title in 2015.
 A member of the German team that won the 2015 European Youth Team Chess Championship, he has since represented his nation at the European Team Chess Championship and Chess Olympiad.

+In September 2025, he qualified for the Candidates Tournament 2026 as a result of his second place finish at the FIDE Grand Swiss Tournament 2025.
+Scoring 7.5/11 points, he reached a new peak live rating of 2693.